 - the issuance to McMaster of common shares equal to 5% of its fully diluted share capital on achievement of certain funding thresholds, whereby 1,435,000 common shares were issued at a deemed price of \$0.05 per share for fair value of \$71,750 in Fiscal 2021 to satisfy this term; - payment of a 4% royalty on net sales to be paid quarterly within 60 days following the close of the calendar quarter (as defined in the License Agreement); - a minimum annual royalty commencing in the first 12-month period ending on the anniversary of the date of the License Agreement as to \$5,000 in the first and second years, \$10,000 in the third and fourth years and \$20,000 in the fifth and subsequent years; and - contribute funding toward sponsored research projects.
 Pursuant to the License Agreement, an aggregate of \$650,000 is to be paid toward sponsored research projects, of which: a) in year one, an aggregate of \$350,000 was required for funding the sponsored research project; b) in year two and year three, the Company is to contribute a minimum of \$150,000 each year to a sponsored research project to further develop the Licensed Technology, provided the research aims are approved by the Company.
-As at the date of this MD&A, the Company has paid all of the year 1 and year 2 research contribution and \$112,500 of the year 3 research contribution. (see detailed payment terms detailed below).
+As at the date of this MD&A, the Company has paid all of the required research contributions. (see detailed payment terms detailed below).

 The CRA with McMaster sets out the payment terms upon receipt of invoices from McMaster for the research project to satisfy the research funding obligations under the License Agreement as noted above.
-The term of the CRA is to December 31, 2024 unless extended or terminated in accordance with the provisions of the CRA, as further detailed below.
-McMaster will invoice the Company as follows:
+The Company completed its funding obligations with McMaster under the CRA which expired December 31, 2024.
+Pursuant to the CRA, McMaster invoiced the Company as follows: